lh3/biofast/README.md

 |[fqcnt\_py2\_rfq.py](fqcnt/fqcnt_py2_rfq.py)      |Python    |                         | 42.6| 19.4|partial kseq.h port|
 |[fqcnt\_py5x\_bp.py](fqcnt/fqcnt_py5x_bp.py)      |Python    |[BioPython][bp]          |135.8|107.1|SeqIO.parse|

+* Nim, Julia and Javascript use an algorithm very similar to [kseq.h](lib/kseq.h).
+Crystal, LuaJIT and the second Python script (py2) are somewhat similar but they use the languages' builtin line readers instead.
+All these implementations seamlessly work with FASTA and multi-line FASTQ files.

-Note that Julia takes ~11 seconds to compile the Fastx.jl implementation.
+* Julia takes ~11 seconds to compile the Fastx.jl implementation.
 The numbers in the table exclude this startup time.

 ### <a name="bedcov"></a>Computing the depth and breadth of coverage from BED files